-It is the very strong instruction from the FIVB Rules of the Game and Refereeing Commission that where the coach indulges in excessive play acting or demonstration, or where the coach (or any other team member) addresses the Jury Table or other FIVB official in any appeal loudly or in an aggressive or derogatory manner, or insult (by doing so even just to attract attention of the crowd), then the 1st Referee must make a strict application of the sanctions scale.
-The show must be for the play on the court and not for peripheral issues which detract from the main purpose of entertaining the crowd with spectacular play.
-The coach is not the show!
+It is the very strong instruction from the FIVB Rules of the Game and Refereeing Commission that where the coach indulges in excessive play acting or demonstration, or where the coach (or any other team member) addresses the FIVB Technical Delegate or other FIVB official in any appeal loudly or in an aggressive or derogatory manner, or insult, then the 1st Referee must make a STRICT APPLICATION of the sanctions scale.

-- 2. Rule 21.1 deals with "minor misconducts" which are not subject to sanctions It is the 1st referee's duty to prevent the teams from approaching the sanctioning level.
-It is crucial that the referees apply their personality to keep under control the "minor misconducts" in order to avoid sanctions later in the game. - 3.
-Practical implementation on team members for misconduct leading to sanctions, as decided by the 1st referee: - 3.1 Team member on the court:
+2. Rule 21.1 deals with "minor misconducts" which are not subject to sanctions It is the 1st referee's duty to prevent the teams from approaching the sanctioning level.
+It is crucial that the referees apply their personality to keep under control the "minor misconducts" in order to avoid sanctions later in the game.

+- 3. Practical implementation on team members for misconduct leading to sanctions, as decided by the 1st referee: - 3.1 Team member on the court:

 The 1st referee must blow the whistle (usually when the ball is out of play, but as soon as possible when misconduct is serious).
 He/she then instructs the sanctioned player to approach the referee's stand.
-When the player is close to the referee's stand, the 1st referee shows the appropriate card(s) saying in English: "I give you a penalty because..." or "I expel/disqualify you because..."
+When the player is close to the referee's stand, the 1st referee shows the appropriate card(s) telling him/her in English the reason why he/she is sanctioned.
+For FIVB World and Official Competitions, the type of sanction applied (and the reason why), the number of the player and the team sanctioned, must be informed to the TV and audience through the Verbal Announcement system, if applicable.

-The 2nd referee acknowledges this action and immediately instructs the scorer to record the appropriate sanction on the score sheet.
+The 2nd/3rd referee acknowledges this action and immediately instructs the scorer to record the appropriate sanction on the score sheet.

-If the scorer, based on information on the score sheet, states that the 1st referee's decision is not permitted by the Official Volleyball Rules, e.g. it is against the scale of sanctions, he/she must immediately inform the 2nd referee of this.
-The 2nd referee, in turn, after 1st verifying the scorer's advice, informs the 1st referee of this.
+If the scorer, based on information on the score sheet, states that the 1st referee's decision is against the scale of sanctions, he/she must immediately inform the 2nd referee of this.
+The 2nd referee, in turn, after first verifying the scorer's advice, informs the 1st referee of this.
 The 1st referee must then correct his/her previous decision.
+Where the FOP orientation requires a 3rd Referee, seated near the Scorer, this communication will be from the Scorer to the R3 and subsequently via his/ her push-to-talk microphone to the 1st referee.
+From this point, with minimum adaptation, the mechanics become the same.